nadikaprabhath/magnet-torrent-downloader/README.md

 - **Slow Speeds**: Ensure torrent has many seeders.
 Use VPN.
 Update trackers if timeouts occur.
 - **Piece Verification Failures**: Normal for bad peers—script retries.
 If persistent, try different torrent.
 - **No Peers**: Add more trackers or check internet/firewall.
+- **Progress Bar Display Issues**: Ensure your terminal supports Unicode characters.
+Most modern terminals do.
 - **Errors**:
   - "Invalid magnet": Ensure link starts with `magnet:`.
   - Module errors: Run `npm install` again; check Node version.
 - **Progress >100% or Stalled**: Due to retries; wait or restart with better network.
+- **ETA Jumps Around**: Normal during the first few seconds as the algorithm calibrates.
+It stabilizes after a few progress updates.

 For advanced tweaks: Integrate with Express for a web UI, or add bandwidth throttling.